gucino/tsigoloib/README.md

 |<img  alt="screen shot 2017-08-07 at 12 18 15 pm" src="./new_normal/covid_9_batch_normalization_3400.png"> |  <img  alt="screen shot 2017-08-07 at 12 18 15 pm" src="./new_normal/covid_8_conv2d_3547.png">|

-# The infected DNA
+## The infected DNA
 [The infected DNA](https://opensea.io/tsigoloib/the-infected-dna?search[sortBy]=LISTING_DATE) collection is just random collection created when I want to experience new technique to create spiral/DNA-like structure in Blender.
 The DNA shape is constructed with 2 spiral shape which are wrap with green dirty like texture.
-Futuremore, large amount of small particle is also acttach with the core shape to create rough dirty like surface of DNA.
+Futuremore, a lot small particles are also attached with the core DNA shape to create rough dirty like surface of DNA.
 If you look closely there are some spiders on the DNA as well.

 | | |
 |:-------------------------:|:-------------------------:|